NVIDIA/TensorRT/samples/opensource/sampleUffMaskRCNN/README.md

 ## Known issues

 1. Tensorflow installed from PyPI (`pip install tensorflow-gpu`) requires CUDA 10.0 and is incompatible with CUDA 10.1.
 To generate the UFF model required for this sample, use a container built with `CUDA_VERSION=10.0`.
+2. Tensorflow >= 1.15 may create ops called `addV2` instead of `add`, which may cause an error similar to: `Unsupported operation _AddV2`.
+Using Tensorflow < 1.15 should solve this.